 Tracking Your Earnings

-The Gem history section shows every Gem you have earned, broken down by source: uploads, favorites received, upvotes, and community engagement.
-This helps you understand what is driving your earnings so you can focus your efforts on the activities that generate the most value.
+The Gem history section shows every Gem you have earned, broken down by source: plays, favorites, upvotes, comments, daily quests, chart rewards, and tips.
+This helps you understand what is driving your Gem balance so you can focus your efforts on the activities that generate the most value.

-The licensing ledger tracks every transaction, including the license type, the buyer, and the amount earned.
-When your balance reaches the payout threshold, you can request a payout directly from the dashboard.
+The Coins ledger tracks every sale, including the license type, the buyer, and the Coins earned.
+When your balance reaches the 100-Coin ($10) minimum, you can request a payout to your bank through Stripe Connect directly from the dashboard.

 Spending Gems: Distribution and Beyond